POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

     mygrid.MESA_dirs

-You can get the individual runs via its index. :samp:`mygrid[{IDX}]` is a `PSyRunView` object, which contains the data of the run specified with `IDX`.
-The `PSyRunView` object contains seven components:
+You can get the individual runs via its index. :samp:`mygrid[{IDX}]` is a :samp:`PSyRunView` object, which contains the data of the run specified with :samp:`IDX`.
+The :samp:`PSyRunView` object contains seven components:

-.. table:: `PSyRunView` object components
+.. table:: :samp:`PSyRunView` object components

     ================  ===========
     Component         Description